rh17983/Failure-Predictor-PREVENT/Readme.md

     The "suffix" value can take one of the following options:

-     * "consolidated": These datasets contains the **Raw Data**.
+     * "consolidated": These datasets contain the **Raw Data**.
-     * "tuned": These datasets contains the **Preprocessed Data** which is employed for training and evaluating the Prevent-A, Premise, and LOUD models.
+     * "tuned": These datasets contain the **Preprocessed Data**, which is employed for training and evaluating the Prevent-A, Premise, and LOUD models.
-     * "rbm": These datasets contains the **Preprocessed Data** which is identical to the one found in the corresponding folders with the "tuned" suffix, but they include an additional column (timestamp).
+     * "rbm": These datasets contain the **Preprocessed Data**, which is identical to the one found in the corresponding folders with the "tuned" suffix, but they include an additional column (timestamp).
 This data format is utilized for training and evaluating the Prevent-E State Classifier.

  - anomalies/

-    This folder contains the sets of **Anomalous KPIs**, with their anomality scores (the value of the reconstruction error done by the Deep Autoencoder model), detected by the Deep Autoencoder model for each timestamp on **Preprocessed Data**.
+    This folder contains the sets of **Anomalous KPIs**, with their anomaly scores (the value of the reconstruction error done by the Deep Autoencoder model), detected by the Deep Autoencoder model for each timestamp on **Preprocessed Data**.

     The data in these .json files are formatted as JSON records, with each record consisting of the following fields:
 > * timestamp - timestamp of the observation (date/time in Unix format)